BrittanyOh/UDP-Socket-Programming/README.md

 message back to all known active clients (i.e. the clients that the server has received messages from within the past 15 seconds), including the one the message is received from.

-<br><br>Clients should be invoked by the following command:
+<br>Clients should be invoked by the following command:
-<client> <server IP> <server port>
+&lt;client> &lt;server IP> &lt;server port>
-Where <client> is the name of the client executable file name, <server IP> is the IP address of the server, <server port> is the UDP port of the server.
+<br>Where &lt;client> is the name of the client executable file name, &lt;server IP> is the IP address
+of the server, &lt;server port> is the UDP port of the server.
-Note that multiple clients could be running at the same time, communicating with the same server.
+<br>Note that multiple clients could be running at the same time, communicating with the same server.
 The server should be invoked by the following command:
-<server> <port>
+&lt;server> &lt;port>
-Where <server> is the name of the server executable file name, <port> is the port the server listens to.
+<br>Where &lt;server> is the name of the server executable file name, &lt;port> is the port the server
+listens to.